 The House: Located near the edge of campus, next to the soccer field, Casa Latina has everything a student needs.
 A complete kitchen, numerous comfortable common living spaces and ample storage space give Casa Latina all the basics of a home, allowing students the opportunity to live together and work for common goals.

 Please contact Tianna Cervantez for information about Casa Latina.

 Asian Cultural Center

-Asian Cultural Center promotes cultural awareness and understanding of all peoples claiming Asian heritage, international and domestic, from the Middle to the Far East, and everything in between.
-The Center attempts to increase social and educational interactions with the wider college and town communities, and function as a forum and haven for discussing and enjoying Asian cultures for students and peoples of all backgrounds.
+Asian Culture Center promotes cultural awareness and understanding of all peoples claiming Asian heritage, international and domestic, from the Middle to the Far East and everything in between.
+We attempt to increase social and educational interactions with the wider college and town communities, and function as a forum and haven for discussing and enjoying Asian cultures for students and peoples of all backgrounds.
 Asian Cultural Center includes all other Asian culture clubs on campus under its umbrella and is utilized by the Chinese Club, Japanese Club, Korean Club, and Aaina for events.

 Selection: Asian Culture Center members need to apply through the current house monitor.
 Decisions are made by the house monitor, current ASA members in consultation with Tianna Cervantez.
 Asian Cultural Center houses up to four students.